 Based on data presented in the condition reports, the abundance of anchovy, white sharks, and adult shelf and slope groundfish in GFNMS and CBNMS appear to be stable or increasing, but salmon are decreasing coastwide.
 In GFNMS, the condition of several nearshore rockfish species complexes was not assessed and the extent of potential declines of juvenile rockfish in kelp is not known.
 Sanctuaries do not manage fisheries, and lawful fishing is exempt from sanctuary regulations.
 GFNMS regulations prohibit attracting or approaching white sharks.
 The sanctuaries' science projects focus on understanding fish species distribution and abundance.
-Resource protection for fish includes reviewing proposals from other agencies and individuals for projects or management actions and managing the White Shark Stewardship Project.
-Education projects focus on the importance and roles of fish and sharks in the ocean ecosystem with an emphasis on salmon and white sharks.
+Resource protection for fish includes reviewing proposals from other agencies and individuals for projects focus on the importance and roles of fish and sharks in the ocean ecosystem with an emphasis on salmon and white sharks.
 Projects include school programs, community programs, exhibits, signs, and media and outreach.
 This work is supported by office infrastructure as well as sanctuary and partner vessels.